31 Important Things You Need to Know about Korean Dating Culture

 Everything and anything.
 I’ve seen everything from T-shirts, Nike shoes to luxury designer bags, wallets, cosmetics and jewelry.
 Even rings💍!
 Koreans call it “couple ring or 커플링”, which doesn’t mean engagement or marriage, but symbolizes their relationship.

-Gift prices between couples can vary from fifty to thousands of dollars.
+Gift prices between couples in Korea can vary from fifty to thousands of dollars.

 (It’s pretty common to see a friend getting a 2,000 dollar Chaumet necklace for her birthday from her boyfriend.